 - Select View Assessments.

-- Use search options to find and select the Flexible Assessment you want to analyze
+- Use search options to find and select the Flexible Assessment you want to analyze or review data for.

 Analyze a Flexible Assessment

 Whether you have student data the ability to analyze the student data will break down into five sections:

 - Overview to see the overall class data